heigvd-software-engineering/swissimage-vision/docs/concepts.md

 #### Evaluate

 In this stage we evaluate the model on the test set. (not implemented yet)

+#### Detect

+In this stage we detect solar panels in a given tif image.
+The result is a GeoPackage file with the detected solar panels stored in DVC cache.

+> [!NOTE]
+> The `detect` stage is not part of the main pipeline.
+It is a separate stage that can be run independently.
+Currently, the only way to do this with DVC, is to mark the stage as `frozen: true` in `dvc.yaml`.
+This way, the stage will not be run when running `dvc repro`.
+>
+> To run the `detect` stage, you can use the following command:
+> ```bash
+> dvc repro -s detect
+> ```

 ### Directed Acyclic Graph (DAG)